Canterbury Boys' High School: Facilities

 The facilities of Canterbury Boys' High School include a library for texts and references and four main computer labs with smaller computer rooms scattered around the school buildings for the many courses which require computer access.
 It also has facilities for technology and fine arts programs, science labs, a gym, two outdoor basketball courts, and an oval for its physical education and sports programs.

 Co-curriculum

-CBHS generally performs well in the various sports competitions in its region, and it has a successful chess team.
 The school holds an annual "Cantervale" musical concert to showcase the talents of students and teachers, as well as featuring many cuisines and snacks from different cultures, provided by teachers, students and parents.

 Media

 In 2004, the school featured in a four-part documentary, televised on the ABC, titled Our Boys.
 The program, directed by Kerry Brewster, documented the 2002 school year at Canterbury Boys' High School.